Mama FM

 Esther noted that the document builds on Uganda’s legal frameworks such as the Persons with Disabilities Act (2020), the Building Control Act (2013), and international commitments under the UN Convention on the Rights of Persons with Disabilities (UNCRPD).

-Hon Alex , CEO NUDIPU Kyozira among other participants appending their signatures during the national launch of the disablity manifesto 2026-31 at NUDIPU offices in Bukoto, Kampala city
+Hon Alex, CEO NUDIPU Kyozira among other participants appending their signatures during the national launch of the disability manifesto 2026-31 at NUDIPU offices in Bukoto, Kampala city.

 Despite progress through initiatives like the Special Grant for Persons with Disabilities and the 10% ring-fenced Parish Development Model (PDM) funds, NUDIPU says gaps persist in access to education, healthcare, justice, and infrastructure.

-Mukasa Apollo, Executive Director of the Uganda National Action on Physical Disability (UNAPD), emphasized the need to strengthen social protection systems for children and adults with disabilities.
+Mukasa Apollo, Executive Director of the Uganda National Action on Physical Disability (UNAPD), emphasised the need to strengthen social protection systems for children and adults with disabilities.

 “Government should establish a National Child Disability Assistance Programme and ensure persons with severe disabilities benefit from economic empowerment programs,” he said.